 If you use QuickBooks Online, you should be familiar with creating Estimates.
 An estimate is a list of items and costs for a job you'll perform for a customer.

-In our last article of our onboarding series, we created a lead as well as related activities to keep track of our interactions with her.
+In the last article of our onboarding series, we created a lead as well as related activities to keep track of our interactions with her.
 In this article, we will create a new estimate for her as well.

-When viewing your lead, you will see the estimates associated with this customer in the App Ribbon.
+When viewing your lead, you will see the estimates associated with this customer when you select the Estimates tab.
 We will start from here.

 1 .
-Click ⊕ New in the App Ribbon besides Estimates.
+Click Estimates in the App Panel, and then click ⊕ New.

 2. The next few fields for the Estimate are fields you may be familiar with if you use QuickBooks Online.
 The only required field here is the estimate date.